Columbia-Cloudworks-LLC/CVExcel/docs/CURSOR_NATIVE_DEVELOPMENT.md

 A: Use git to commit and review changes.
 Cursor shows diffs before applying changes.

 **Q: What about the .ai/ directory?**
-A: It's deprecated and ignored by git.
-You can delete it if desired.
+A: It's been deleted.
+AI development should only live in `.cursor` and `.spec` directories.

 ## Conclusion